cristianovitorino/figwrapper/README.md

 ---

 <h6 align="center">
-  Made with :heart: from :brazil:!
+  Made with :heart: from :earth:!
 </h6>